Death Is My Trade: Differences to the real Rudolf Höß

-In his book, Robert Merle renamed Rudolf Höß as Rudolf Lang, his nickname after demobilization from the SS.
+In his book, Robert Merle renamed Rudolf Höß as Rudolf Lang, a fusion between his real name and the one used after the demobilization from the SS, Franz Lang.
 Adolf Eichmann was renamed Wulfslang, but kept his rank of Obersturmbannführer (Lieutenant Colonel).

 Robert Merle utilized Rudolf Höß’s testimonies, written in jail after his trial, as well as court records from the Nuremberg trials.

 However, he came to the conclusion:

 This, however, is an interpretation partly based on psychoanalysis and probably Merle's desire to explain how a human being could commit Höß' actions.
 Merle's Lang is an idealised version of Höß, stylised as a tragic persona.

 While it is true that Höß tried in his process to exonerate his subordinates by declaring they did nothing but follow his orders, which he gave following in turn Heinrich Himmler's orders, there were multiple cases of corruption in Höß' time as commandant.

 Absolutely true, and also backed by Höß' autobiography as well as Jean-Claude Pressac's Auschwitz: Technique and Operation of the Gas Chambers and The Crematories of Auschwitz is the depiction of Höß/Lang as not especially antisemitic or suffering from hatred to the other target groups of Nazi extermination policy, like gypsies in Porajmos, Poles or Russians.
 The "special treatment" (Sonderbehandlung) was just the execution of an order for Höß or other protagonists of Nazi extermination, like Frank Prüfer who constructed and built the crematories of Auschwitz, fulfilling an order to the Topf crematories branch.

 The literary depiction of the execution of Nazi extermination policy not out of an antisemitic or antiziganist ideology, but as the mere fulfillment of orders, using methods of industrial science to optimise the process to economically leading "units" (Einheiten (plural)) to receive "special treatment" (Sonderbehandlung), thereby making objects out of living persons and creating an utter feeling of horror, may be the greatest achievement of Merle.